Sabrinas Organizing

 Benefits for organizing: Helps kids fit shapes together without overlapping them.
 It helps them realize wasted space and ways to fit items together to decrease wasted space.

-Sort It Out - Junior version game
+Sort It Out game

 This game sorts objects into categories by specific parameters.